Meeralamin/downloadallimages/README.md

 - A popup will display a grid of all images on the current page
 - Click the download button on any image in the grid to save it

+### Domain Control

+- In the popup, use the toggle switch to enable or disable the extension for the current domain
+- Your preferences are saved and will be remembered when you revisit the site
+- This allows you to disable the extension on sites where you don't need it

 ## Files Overview

 - `manifest.json`: Extension configuration and permissions